hindu-comm/weblogs/manasataramgini/2012/08/2012-08-13_the-conversion.md

 had organized a slogan-shout-out in return for the politician from that party.
-Today, I know that this Kangress is not the party that lead us to freedom but one that might take us back to the times before the Chatrapati\!
+Today, I know that this Kangress is not the party that lead us to freedom but one that might take us back to the times before the Chatrapati!
 Could it after all be that even Gandhi and Nehru were like this?
 After all my mother had said that the old Nathuram was a patriot too.”